Walking through the field

 Only a girl like this

 If she were here she would

 back on your face

 and tell you of how she planted a twig

 Aschenputtle was the name of Jacob and Wilhelm Grimm’s version of the tale of Cinderella written in the 19th century.
 Their story is more intense than the more sanitized versions that we know today.
 There is no fairy godmother–instead, help comes to her from a wishing tree that the she plants on her mother’s grave.

-These words were also inspired by Margaret Atwood’s poem, The Girl Without Hands.
+These words were also inspired by and crafted based on the structure of Margaret Atwood’s poem, The Girl Without Hands.